Emmanuel-Bamidele/Real-Time-Flash-Control/README.md

 -------------------------------------------------------------------------------
-   5.STEP-BY-STEP GUIDE ON USING THE SOFTWARE
+   5. STEP-BY-STEP GUIDE ON USING THE SOFTWARE
 -------------------------------------------------------------------------------

 This section provides a detailed step-by-step guide on how to use the Real-Time Flash Control software for conducting flash experiments and acquiring real-time data.